4d/4d-for-ios/docs/Listform-StoryboardCustomTemplate.md

 ## Customize your app

-Last step is adding corner radius to the Image View to have a better design.
+The last step is adding a corner radius to the Image View to have a better design.

-Select your Image View and add the two following lines in the User Defined Runtime Attributes :
+Select your Image View and add the two following lines in the User Defined Runtime Attributes:

 * **Key Path**: ```cornerRadius```
 * **Type**: ```Number```